 - Test the performance of the suggested solution and, if necessary, introduce the required changes.

-The partner-integrator created a personal purchasing assistant that helps consumers save more time thanks to search for goods.
+The partner-integrator created a personal purchasing assistant that helps consumers save more time thanks to the search for goods.
 The shop navigation system and smart notifications on special offers were realized by our company.
 We together managed to offer the optimal software and hardware solution for solving the client’s problems.

 This shopping mall solution looks like a regular shopping cart with a tablet.
-A visitor takes the cart, inputs the name of the dish (or uploads his own list of purchases), the system provides him with the recipe and starts the trip around the shop.
+A visitor takes the cart, inputs the name of the dish (or uploads his list of purchases), the system provides him with the recipe and starts the trip around the shop.
 Navigine platform tracks the tablet with the help of BLE beacons installed inside the shop and leads buyers to the necessary department or goods, choosing the most suitable routes.
 Moreover, this system sends clients special push notifications on promotions and discounts.
 All these offers are personalized notifications based on the analysis of the previous purchasing experience and supermarket consumer behavior.

-Such shopping carts simplify internal navigation in big supermarkets, provide improved interactive experience, and increase the efficiency of digital marketing tools.
+Such shopping carts simplify internal navigation in big supermarkets, provide an improved interactive experience, and increase the efficiency of digital marketing tools.
 Moreover, retailers can take advantage of such systems thanks to extended customer flow monitoring.
 The solution gathers analytics of buyers’ traffic and behavior and represents the whole picture in the form of heat and traffic maps.
-In terms of clients, our joint solution is not only a useful personal shopping assistant but also a safe technology that does not require mobile connection, GPS and does not collect personalized data.
+In terms of clients, our joint solution is not only a useful personal shopping assistant but also a safe technology that does not require a mobile connection, GPS and does not collect personalized data.

 In the process of executing the task, Navigine faced various technical problems, for example: